 SBA loans are a hugely popular means for small companies to access significant amounts of capital at very attractive rates, the only drawback being the time it can take to access funds.

-Ways of Capital and Equity Raise for Different Business Sizes
+Ways of Capital Raise for Different Business Sizes

 Depending on the size of your business, there are different ways you can raise capital.
 The process of raising capital for a private company will for example be different than for a public company.